-Wanda Perron and Paula Carrick are members of the Bay Mills Indian Community and the Carrick family.
-They have worked for Bay Mills Indian Community's History Department since 1998.
+Wanda Perron and Paula Carrick, members of the Bay Mills Indian Community began working for Bay Mills Indian Community's History Department in 1998.
 Originally they were members of a committee developed to aid Dr. Charles Cleland of Michigan State University in his research for a book of Bay Mills Lake Superior Ojibwe history.
 The History Department was created as a result of all the full time research.

 The committee originally consisted of 12 members actively involved in researching old photos, documents and interviewing elders.
 The committee now consists of 7 members.

 It is the mission of the Bay Mills History Committee and Department to protect, manage and preserve our culture, history and traditions for present and future generations.
 This includes all cultural, historical, and archaeological resources, as well as objects, places, knowledge, traditions, practices and beliefs.

 Perron has since retired from her duties, but Carrick continues to staff the History Department.

 The History Department is located at 12485 W. Lakeshore Dr. in the Armella Parker Elder building.
 Hours are Monday through Friday 8 to 4:30.

 THE PLACE OF THE PIKE ‘GNOOZHEKAANING’